techniq/layerchart/docs/src/content/components/Waffle.md

 ## Stacking

 Stacked waffles share a cell grid across the stack so cells line up across series — the cleanest way to compare composition.
-Use [`groupStackData`](/docs/utils/stack) to prepare the data and color via the chart's `c` accessor:
+Configure `series` + `seriesLayout="stack"` and render one `<Waffle seriesKey={...}>` per visible series.
+Toggling the legend hides a series and restacks the remaining segments to the baseline.

+For long-format input (one row per category × stack key), pivot to wide format with [`pivotWider`](/docs/utils/pivot) so each row has one column per series key:

 :example{ name="penguins" }